 Due to the broadening array of ecological, environmental and fishery issues that are required to support EAFM of the EPO ecosystem, the length and complexity of this all-encompassing document has increased significantly in recent years to the extent that it is not optimal for succinctly conveying key messages to IATTC's Cooperating Members and Non-members (CPCs), stakeholders and the wider public.
-Therefore, the staff now aim to restructure this report-considering ongoing work by the other tuna-Regional Fisheries Management Organizations (t-RFMOs)-into two complementary ecosystem-advice products: (1) an indicator-based Ecosystem Report Card or "EcoCard" highlighting a selected set of 'key' bycatch, ecosystem, and climate, indicators determined by the staff and through stakeholder consultation to best represent ecosystem status and (2) a complementary "Ecosystem Status Assessment" detailing the full suite of indicators considered to communicate the overall status of marine ecosystems and trends over time.
+Therefore, the staff plan to restructure this report-considering ongoing work by the other tuna-Regional Fisheries Management Organizations (t-RFMOs)-into two complementary ecosystem-advice products: (1) an indicator-based Ecosystem Report Card or "EcoCard" highlighting a selected set of 'key' bycatch, ecosystem, and climate, indicators determined by the staff and through stakeholder consultation to best represent ecosystem status and (2) a complementary "Ecosystem Status Assessment" detailing the full suite of indicators considered to communicate the overall status of marine ecosystems and trends over time.
 A background paper (EB-02-02) details current efforts on EcoCards for the western and central Pacific Ocean by the Western and Central Pacific Fisheries Commission (WCPFC), the Atlantic Ocean by the International Commission for the Conservation of Atlantic Tunas (ICCAT) and the Indian Ocean by the Indian Ocean Tuna Commission (IOTC), along with a proposed workplan for IATTC to develop these ecosystem-advice products in support of EAFM.
+An update of this workplan is provided in EB-03-04, focused on establishing the purpose (i.e., goal and objective) and a framework for the proposed Ecocard workplan.
 In the interim, the staff will continue to update the Ecosystem Considerations report.